-Architecture firm Giancarlo Zema Design Group recently unveiled renderings for Desert Flower, a floral-inspired building that will serve as Libya's first multifunctional sports center.
-Located in Tripoli, the center will feature a variety of sporting facilities and host a 40,000-seat auditorium.
+Architecture firm Giancarlo Zema Design Group recently unveiled renderings for Desert Flower, a floral-inspired building that will serve as Bahrain's first multifunctional sports center.
+The center will feature a variety of sporting facilities and host a 40,000-seat auditorium.
 To minimize the building's environmental impact, the architects topped the structure with 430,000 square feet of solar panels and will use recyclable materials in the construction process.

 Images via Giancarlo Zema Design Group